panipraveen/Cleveland-Sample-Design/README.md

 Download the Zip file then extract it by right click on zip file > Extract here.
 Run the index.html file.

-//This Page Layout/Design was given by @Enos
+//This Page Layout/Design was given by @Enosjeba